La Palma Island

 Description

-La Palma is one of the greenest islands of the archipelago.
+La Palma is one of the greenest islands in the archipelago.
 A third of its area is occupied by pine and laurel forests.
 The Los Tilos Nature Reserve was created to preserve relict plants.
 Here you can find laurel trees that are hundreds of years old.

 Information for tourists